rabrigo/team-profile-generator/readme.md

 ## Usage

+Demo video to see the generator in action: https://vimeo.com/670988027/aa62d6dd6b

 Open the folder contained the index.js file in your command line interface.
 Use the command, "node index.js".
 Answer the questions for each of the members.

 ![screenshot](./Assets/screen1.png)